apapiu/apapiu.github.io/_posts/2015-01-07-first-post.md

 ---
 layout: post
-title: "Strategies for the Board Game Risk!"
+title: "Strategies for the Board Game Risk"
 ---

 The game of Risk is a turn-based startegy game where players battle each other to take over the wolrd.
 Your aim is to control as many of the forty-two territories with the armies at your disposal.
 The way you gain ground is by attacking enemy territories via rolling dice.
 Here is a (very) basic rundown of the battle mechanics:  Battles occur in rounds, with an attacking player typically rolling 3 dice, and a defending player 2 dice.
 The dice are then ordered and compared and the person with the lowest die loses some number of armies.
 There a quite a few other rules; you can find them explained [here](http://www.hasbro.com/common/instruct/risk.pdf).